MaoRodriguesJ/weather-search/README.md

 The project uses Python with fastapi, React and PostgreSQL

+To be able to run the project you will need to generate a key within google and change it in `frontend/public/index.html`

 ## Running with Docker and docker-compose

 First you can build the docker images with `docker-compose build`